-- Residence: To receive an associate degree from Missouri State University-West Plains, the student must complete at least 15 credits in residence on the West Plains campus, its extended campuses, or via online course offerings through Missouri State-West Plains.
+- Residence: To receive an associate degree from Missouri State University-West Plains, the student must complete at least 15 credits in residence on the West Plains campus, its extended campuses or via online course offerings through Missouri State-West Plains.
+To receive a certificate from Missouri State University-West Plains, the student must complete a number of credit hours in residence on the West Plains campus that compose no less than 25 percent of the total credits required for the certificate or, for certificates requiring less than 24 credit hours, no fewer than six credit hours of Missouri State-West Plains courses.
 Appeals for exemption to this policy should be addressed to the dean of academic affairs.

 - Time Limit: Students must complete their academic program at Missouri State University-West Plains within six years.
 Any student requiring more than six years to complete the degree must adopt the guidelines of the new catalog.

-- Capstone Course and the Student Learning Portfolio: Effective fall 2005, all students must complete the appropriate capstone course for their degree program, take the Collegiate Assessment of Academic Proficiency (CAAP), and submit a portfolio of work for campus assessment as a condition for graduation.
-Although students will not earn points for completing the CAAP or the portfolio, participation in them is required.
-Failure to complete any of them will result in an automatic grade of 'F' in this course.
+- Capstone Course and the Student Learning Portfolio: Effective fall 2005, all students must complete the appropriate capstone course for their degree program and submit a portfolio of work for campus assessment as a condition for graduation.
+Although students will not earn points for completing the portfolio, participation is required.
+Failure to complete will result in an automatic grade of 'F' in this course.
 If extenuating circumstances exist, students may apply for an incomplete.
 See the section on Incomplete Grades elsewhere in this catalog for more information.

 A portfolio is an accumulation of significant work from your college career.